 Editor’s note: We closed out with 57 questions from the community, which you can see below.
 At this time, we’re not taking any further questions.
-You can find the answers to questions on how to vote here.
-Stay tuned for our voter guide to the local and primary races the second week of August.
+You can find the answers to questions on how to vote here and our full guide to the Aug.
+28 election here.

 There’s a lot going on in the 305 these days: climate change and extreme weather events, a raging affordability crisis, a major need for legit public transit, and federal immigration policies that are sending shockwaves through our communities.

 Elections are one of the key ways that you get to have a say in all that.
 But in our last county election in August 2016, voter turnout was only 20 percent (and that was actually kind of high, because we were electing a county mayor, so people were paying more attention than usual.)

 On Aug.
 28, we’ll be heading back to the polls.
 Miami-Dade County voters will choose a bunch of new reps and officials, weigh in on state and national primaries, and vote on referendum items.

 It’s a lot.
 And it’s kind of hard to understand.
 But voting in your local elections doesn’t have to feel as complicated as putting together IKEA furniture.